jxlstudio/vue-three-template/README.md

 # Vue + Three.js Template For Quick 3D Project setup

-Made for a quick setup of product design tools that use Three.js, Vue.js, jsPDF, and axios.
+Made for a quick setup of product design tools that use Three.js, Vue.js, jsPDF, Buefy/Bulma, and Axios.

 ## Project setup
 ```